Dixin-Lab/Automatic-Movie-Trailer-Generator/README.md

 ```

 ## 📖Citation
-Please cite our paper if you use this code or any of the models:
+Please cite our paper if you use this code or CMTD and MV dataset:
 ```

 ```